MISCA

 The African-led International Support Mission to the Central African Republic (Mission internationale de soutien à la Centrafrique sous conduite africaine, MISCA) was an African Union peacekeeping mission to the Central African Republic.
 It was established on 5 December 2013 by United Nations Security Council resolution 2127 to stabilise the country as a result of the Central African Republic conflict under the Djotodia administration and following the 2013 Central African Republic coup d'état.

-The mission, officially backed by France and initially led by the African Union, was deployed on 19 December 2013.
-The resolution includes the option to transfer it to a larger mission under United Nations authority with peacekeeping forces from more countries – if needed and if appropriate local conditions are met.
+The mission was deployed on 19 December 2013 and it was officially backed by France and initially led by the African Union.
+The resolution included the option to transfer it to a larger mission under the authority of the United Nations, with peacekeeping forces from more countries – if needed and if appropriate local conditions were met.

-The Security Council authorized on 10 April 2014 deployment of a multidimensional United Nations peacekeeping operation in the Central African Republic, MINUSCA.
-As a consequence, on 15 September 2014, the African-led International Support Mission in the Central African Republic (MISCA) transferred its authority over to MINUSCA, in accordance with resolution 2149 (2014).
+On 10 April 2014, the Security Council authorized the deployment of a multidimensional United Nations peacekeeping operation in the Central African Republic (MINUSCA).
+As a consequence of the deployment, the African-led International Support Mission in the Central African Republic (MISCA) transferred its authority over to MINUSCA, in accordance with resolution 2149 (2014).